Area Plan for the East

 Island Development Plan – Area Plan for the East

 The updated Strategic Plan – The Isle of Man Strategic Plan 2016 - came into effect on the 1 April 2016 following its approval at March Tynwald.
-From now on, all new Area Plans will be prepared taking this version of the Strategic Plan into account.
+This means all new Area Plans will be prepared taking this version of the Strategic Plan into account.
 Whilst the Strategic Plan contains general policies for the Island as a whole, it is the role of the Area Plans to identify site specific proposals and address planning policy matters at the local level.

 Work has commenced on the Area Plan for the East which will cover: